toon-leader-bacon/Assembler/src/FieldProcessors/DEV_README.md

 Indirection Bit (I) = `Field{value=1, size=1}`

-However these fields get assembled down into a binary number that looks like this:
+However, these fields get assembled down into a binary number that looks like this:

 `RRXXIAAAAA`